Guidelines and principles for remuneration to senior executives

 - Both individual efforts and group performance must be linked to clear targets set by the Board.

-- Each year the Board sets a limit for the total variable salary, which shall amount to a maximum of approximately one per cent of the company’s equity at the start of the financial year.
+- Each year the Board sets a limit for the total variable salary, which shall amount to a maximum of approximately 0,6 per cent of the company’s equity at the start of the financial year.

 The Board shall be entitled to deviate from these guidelines if special circumstances should prevail in an individual case.